ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 - Check if the To-Do App is running by entering `http://<ec2-host-name>` in a browser.

-- Stop and remove container
+- Stop and remove the container

 ```bash
 docker stop todo
 docker rm todo
 ```

-- Tag the image to push it to ECR repository.
+- Tag the image to push it to the ECR repository.

 ```bash
 docker tag todo-app:latest xxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```

-- Push the image to your ECR repository and show the pushed image on AWS ECR Console.
+- Push the image to your ECR repository and show the pushed image on the AWS ECR Console.

 ```bash
 docker push xxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```

-- Create an container from image located ECR
+- Create a container from an image located in ECR

 ```bash
 docker pull xxxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 docker run --name todo -dp 80:3000 xxxxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```
-- Stop and remove container
+- Stop and remove the container

 ```bash
 docker stop todo
 docker rm todo
 ```
 - make change into the script.`<p className="text-center">No items yet!
-Add one above!</p>` with following new text.
+Add one above!</p>` with the following new text.

 ```bash
 vi src/static/js/app.js
 ```
-- Create an Docker image
+- Create a Docker image
 ```bash
 docker build -t todo-app:latest .
 ```
-- Tag the image to push it to ECR repository.
+- Tag the image to push it to the ECR repository.

 ```bash
 docker tag todo-app:latest xxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```

-- Push the image to your ECR repository and show the pushed image on AWS ECR Console.
+- Push the image to your ECR repository and show the pushed image on the AWS ECR Console.

 ```bash
 docker push xxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```
-- Show the repository .
+- Show the repository.
 Immutable disable.

-- Create an container from image located ECR
+- Create a container from an image located in ECR

 ```bash
 docker run --name todo-v1 -dp 80:3000 xxxxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app:latest
 ```
 - Show the changes in the browser

-- Stop and remove container
+- Stop and remove the container

 ```bash
 docker stop todo-v1
 docker rm todo-v1
 ```

-- Create a ECR repository named `student2-repo/todo-app` from AWS CLI and show it is created on AWS ECR Console.
+- Create an ECR repository named `student2-repo/todo-app` from AWS CLI and show it is created on the AWS ECR Console.

 ```bash
 aws ecr create-repository \